skepticatgit/azureshell/dockernextcloud/README.md

    - Make sure to specify **port 443** for TLS encryption as well as **https://** URL address

 ### X. Post installation steps and maintenance
 1. While we were in dev/test mode, we could monitor resource utilization on the VM by variety of Linux tools.
-I typically use `htop`, which very light weight
+I typically use `htop`, which is very light weight
 ```
 sudo apt-get install htop -y
 htop